Theme for this year's Eco-Arts Week: Thinking in Cycles

 Emilie Houssart is a Dutch American artist and curator based in the Hudson Valley who explores inherited systems of food and land.
 With a practice based in absurdist performance and living sculptural installations, she creates spaces to collaboratively reimagine success.
 Through The DIRT Project, she holds interactive workshops and art-based experiences for all ages that invite play with earth, linguistics and identity, nurturing our relationships with invisible life forms inside the body and underfoot.
 Houssart teaches at SUNY New Paltz and is Artistic Director at Unison Arts.

-• Date/ Time: Sun.
-2-5pm, April 28
+• Sun.
+2-5pm, April 28, at DRAW Studio

 Workshop: